Adeola-Helen/A-B-n_Test_Analysis/ABn_Test_FPD/readme.md

-# A/B/n Test: Food Drink Produc Development
+# A/B/n Test: Food Drink Product Development

 ## Executive Summary
 This project applied an A/B/n testing framework to evaluate three coded product variations (A, B, and C) of a new food drink.
 Respondents rated **taste, sweetness, texture (1–5 scale)** and **purchase intent (0–10 scale)**.
 Statistical analysis was performed to identify the most promising formulation for commercialization.